odanoburu/FreeLing-User-Manual/analyzer.md

     Note that if this option is active, contractions will be retokenized even if the `TaggerRetokenize` option is not active.
 If this option is not active, contractions will be retokenized depending on the value of the `TaggerRetokenize` option.

 * Retokenize after tagging

 | Command line | Configuration file |
 | --- | --- |
 | `--rtk`, `--nortk` | `TaggerRetokenize=(yes|y|on|no|n|off)` |

     Determine whether the tagger must perform retokenization after the appropriate analysis has been selected for each word.
-This is closely related to affix analysis and PoS taggers, see sections
+This is closely related to affix analysis and PoS taggers.

-    4.9.2

-    and

-    4.17

-    for details.

 * Force the selection of one unique tag

 | Command line | Configuration file |
 | --- | --- |